tylercamp/palcalc/README.md

 ## Eventual TODOs
 - Add "About" window for licenses + references
+- Gracefully handle missing references to pals, traits, and pal instances
+- Notify when a pal involved in a breeding path is no longer available in the source save
 - Fix tree layout algorithm
 - Option to delete entries from list of target pals
 - Allow solving for multiple pals at once